Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /Testing.md

     - Ensure that clicking on cards plays the correct sound effects
     - Verify that playing cards reduces the boss's health appropriately
     - Verify that once a boss health reaches zero a card is rewarded to player and added to deck
+    - Verify that if the game mode for character was set to hard beans, if a players health reaches zero a message appears informing them there character has been deleted.

 #### Game Flow Walkthrough with Screenshots